 Priority Actions Primary stakeholder Supporting stakeholder Improve pedestrian crossings: Investigate providing an additional pedestrian crossing on the Pacific Highway at Portview Road, to be funded through the SIC.
 Investigate providing an additional pedestrian crossings at existing intersections on the Pacific Highway at Oxley Street to be funded through the SIC.
 Investigate delivery of the crossing at Oxley Street as part of Crows Nest Station integration works.
 Investigate access over the railway line at River Road to link Duntroon Avenue to Lithgow Street by widening the rail bridge on the northern side of River Road to allow pedestrians and cyclists to pass each other.
 Review the crossing on the eastern side of River Road for lights or a signal.
-Investigate a new pedestrian tunnel under the Pacific Highway connecting the new Crows Nest Metro Station and areas south of the Pacific Highway.
-Undertake road network improvements: Investigate the provision of dual lanes along Chandos Street from Willoughby Road to Mitchell Street, including a dual circulating lane for the westbound direction of the roundabout.
-This will require the removal of parking in the AM peak (consideration of retention during PM).
-Investigate ignalisation of Oxley Street and Albany Street from its existing roundabout configuration and ban parking on Albany Road between the Pacific Highway and Willoughby Road.
-Short lane for the right-hand turn into RNSH on Herbert Street by removing 30m of parking (to allow for southbound through vehicles to go around right turning vehicles) Parking bans in the northbound direction can be given to retain parking in the AM peak.
-Clearways along Pacific Highway between Albany and Falcon Street.
+Investigate providing improved pedestrian crossings along key walking and cycling streets including but not limited to Chandos Street, Willoughby Road, Atchison Street, and Clarke Lane.
+Investigate a new pedestrian tunnel under the Pacific Highway.
+Undertake road network improvements: • Investigate the provision of dual lanes along Chandos Street from Willoughby Road to Mitchell Street, including a dual circulating lane for the westbound direction of the roundabout.
+This will require the removal of parking in the AM peak (consideration of retention during PM). • Investigate signalisation of Oxley Street and Albany Street from its existing roundabout configuration and hap parking on Albany Road between the Pacific Highway and Willoughby Road. • Short lane for the right-hand turn into RNSH on Herbert Street by removing 30m of parking (to allow for southbound through vehicles to go around right turning vehicles) • Parking bans in the northbound direction on Greenwich Road Detween River Road and Pacific Highway in the PM peak.
+Consideration can be given to retain parking in the AM peak.
 Investigate providing an additional pedestrian crossing on the Pacific Highway at Portview Road, to be funded through the SIC.
 Investigate providing an additional pedestrian crossings at existing intersections on the Pacific Highway at Oxley Street to be funded through the SIC.
 Investigate delivery of the crossing at Oxley Street as part of Crows Nest Station integration works.
 Investigate access over the railway line at River Road to link Duntroon Avenue to Lithgow Street by widening the rail bridge on the northern side of River Road to allow pedestrians and cyclists to pass each other.
 Review the crossing on the eastern side of River Road for lights or a signal.
 Investigate providing improved pedestrian crossings along key walking and cycling streets including but not limited to Chandos Street, Willoughby Road, Atchison Street, and Clarke Lane.
 Investigate a new pedestrian tunnel under the Pacific Highway connecting the new LCC, NSC, WCC, TfNSW Sydney Metro, DPIE LCC, NSC, WCC Sydney Metro, DPIE